Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

 \subsection{Discrete environments with controllable gates}

-We start by considering three different scenarios on a grid, illustrated in Fig. \ref{fig:gridworld} (top row), with the starting positions of the leader (green) and an additional agent (blue) shown in faded colors, obstacles are gray, and agents' actions consist of moving in one of the four cardinal directions or staying still.
+We start by considering three different scenarios on a grid, illustrated in Fig. \ref{fig:gridworld} (top row), with the starting positions of the leader (green) and an additional agent (blue) shown in faded colors, obstacles are gray, and agents may move in one of the four cardinal directions or stay still.

 \paragraph{Choice estimate analysis.} We first verify whether the estimated choice for each state (agent position) correctly maps to our intuitive understanding of choice (that is, the diversity of actions that can be taken).
 Therefore, we conducted an analysis of the estimated choice of the leader agent using a simplified version of the environment (Fig. \ref{fig:gridworld}, top left), in which only the leader agent is present and selects actions uniformly at random.
 Fig. \ref{fig:gridworld} (bottom row) shows the three different methods of estimating choice evaluated for each possible cell position of the leader agent.
 We can observe that states in less confined areas, e.g. further away from walls, generally feature higher choice estimates, with the least choice being afforded by the dead end at the right.
 All three method's estimates are qualitatively similar, which validates the chosen approximations.
-In line with the simplifications made, the immediate choice (IC) estimates tend to be more local, as can be observed when comparing the estimates for the cell at row 2, column 4 (bottom and the rightmost panels in the figure).
+In line with the simplifications made, the immediate choice (IC) estimates tend to be more local, as can be observed when comparing the estimates for the cell at row 2, column 4.
 In conclusion, these results qualitatively agree with an intuitive understanding of choice of an agent in a grid environment.